European Film Market turns 30 — An overview with some facts and figures.

 Beki Probst was born in Istanbul and studied law and journalism before joining the daily newspaper "Tercuman" and the weekly newspaper "Hayat".
-In 1960 Beki Probst moved to Switzerland where she organized several cultural projects.
-She then became manager of the Probst-Kinobetriebe.
+In 1960 Beki Probst moved to Switzerland where she organized several cultural projects and became manager of the Probst-Kinobetriebe (now Quinnie Cinemas) in Berne.
 Her commitment to film and cinema soon led her to extend her activities to Europe and beyond.

 Matthijs Wouter Knol – EFM Director